wildpyro/aero_node/README.md

 ## Dev Dependencies
 * Uses typescript 2.4 and above for string enums
+* angular-cli 1.0 and above for UI scaffolding
 * tests are through mocha and chai

 ## Configuration